Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/calli-c2d5.md

 [**“LOOK DEEPER!!”**](#embed:https://www.youtube.com/live/ABO6qUKDBG0?si=CANHm4diKaH_wEQx&t=2710)

 Back to the Therapy Stall once again!
-The tired therapist could only allude to Gonathon the tragedy of the humble knight and his pearl in the hopes he grasps what true love *really* means.
+The tired therapist could only allude to Gonathon the tragedy of the Humble Knight and his pearl in the hopes he grasps what true love *really* means.
 Surely, this would help lead him to remember...

 Mordan later joined Kiara, Roa, and Gonathon and swiftly finished the **Star Site: Chaos Dungeon**.
 After that, she defeats the Outlander in a duel with the power of her cooking.